The Bill Collector

 The Bill Collector is a family drama film featuring Danny Trejo and written and directed by Cristobal Krusen.

 Plot

-When Lorenzo Adams, a top bill collector at Lump Sum Collections, finds out that a dangerous man named Uncle Frankie has tracked Lorenzo to Norfolk, Virginia and is coming to collect money that Lorenzo has owed him for a few years, he finds no one to help but Pastor Kevin (Ron Kenoly) and desperate down-and-outers from an inner city mission; who serve as unwitting pawns in Lorenzo's scam to pay Frankie back.
+When Lorenzo Adams, a top bill collector at Lump Sum Collections, finds out that a dangerous man named Uncle Frankie has tracked Lorenzo to Norfolk, Virginia and is coming to collect money that Lorenzo has owed him for a few years, he finds no one to help but Pastor Kevin and desperate down-and-outers from an inner city mission; who serve as unwitting pawns in Lorenzo's scam to pay Frankie back.